-Transport Assessments are required by virtue of Policies T1 and DM22 y TSP 7 in relation to the following:
+Transport Assessments are required by virtue of Policies T1 and DM22 in relation to the following:

-- 1. residential development in excess of 80 100 units, or - 2. employment uses in excess of 4,000 5,000 sq. m. gross floorspace (5,000 sq. m. in the case of Class B8 development), or - other developments in excess of 1,000 sq. m. gross floorspace, or - 4. hotel developments in excess of 100 bedrooms, or - 5. caravan or similar holiday sites in excess of 100 units, or - any development that either generates in excess of 100 two-way heavy goods vehicles per day or 30 two-way 100 vehicle movements in any hour or - 7. any development that materially adds to local congestion or, - 8. any development that may impact on the trunk road network b) Travel Plans
+- 1. residential development in excess of 80 units, or - 2. employment uses in excess of 4,000 sq. m. gross floorspace (5,000 sq. m. in the case of Class B8 development), or - 4. hotel developments in excess of 100 bedrooms, or - 5. caravan or similar holiday sites in excess of 100 units, or - any development that either generates in excess of 100 two-way heavy goods vehicles per day or 30 two-way vehicle movements in any hour or - 7. any development that materially adds to local congestion or, - 8. any development that may impact on the trunk road network b) Travel Plans

-Also in accordance with Policy TSP 7 Travel Plans will be required for:
+Also in accordance with Policies T1 and DM22 Travel Plans will be required for:

-- 1. retail development in excess of 800 sq. m. (food) and 1500 sq. m. (non-food) and - 2. indoor leisure facilities in excess of 1,500 1000 sq. m. gross - office, employment, education health and services development in excess of 2500 sq. m. gross - 3. new and expanded school facilities - 4. development that would otherwise generate local traffic problems as identified through a transport assessment or an evaluation of a proposal.
+- 1. retail development in excess of 800 sq. m. (food) and 1500 sq. m. (non-food) - 2. indoor leisure facilities in excess of 1,500 sq. m. gross - 3. office, employment, education health and services development in excess of 2500 sq. m. gross - 4. new and expanded school facilities - 5. development that would otherwise generate local traffic problems as identified through a transport assessment or an evaluation of a proposal.